masoudltf/tosan-widget-guide/README.md

       "exp": 1580713455
    }
 ```
-exp is The Token expiration date.
+exp is The Token c.

 see [https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4).

 jti is The JWT Id, see [https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7).

 bankCode is The Bank Code.

+language is the selected language which is selected in Netway by the user.

+The widget can call the Widget Store login service with the ssoToken.

+ssoTokenExpirationTime is the ssoToken expiration date.